The crossings to Kefalonia are connected to the ports of Patras and Kyllini.

 Usually there are 3-4 crossings per day from Killini to Poros port and one crossing per day from Patras to Sami.

-The duration of the Killini to Poros trip is about 1-hour and 30 minutes and the one-way ticket costs 11,50 euro per person.
+The duration of the Killini to Poros trip is about 1-hour.

-As from Patras to Sami port, there is one crossing per day at 13:00, the duration of the trip is about 3,5 hours and the ticket fare is 15,10 euro per person.
+As from Patras to Sami port, there is one crossing per day at 13:00, the duration of the trip is about 3,5 hours.

 All crossings are operated with the conventional ferries of Levante ferries company.